Harvesting in Ceres

 Skipped - Half-Open: requests are allowed to probe recovery; 2 successes close the circuit, any failure reopens it

-On HTTP 429 (rate limit), the recovery timeout is multiplied by a backoff factor (default 2x), up to a maximum of 5 minutes.
-Configuration is via environment variables: CB_FAILURE_THRESHOLD, CB_RECOVERY_TIMEOUT_SECS, CB_SUCCESS_THRESHOLD, CB_RATE_LIMIT_BACKOFF_MULTIPLIER, CB_MAX_RECOVERY_TIMEOUT_SECS.
+On HTTP 429, the recovery timeout is multiplied by a backoff factor, up to a configured maximum.

 Related Source Files